amnotpopichu/CV-2025/final_project/README.md

 # How to Run
 1. Clone the repository with `git clone https://github.com/amnotpopichu/CV-2025`
 2. Make sure you are in the project repo, and from there enter the subdirectory called final_project with `cd CV-2025/final_project/`
-3. Install packages from requirements.txt: `pip install -r requirements.txt`(optionally with a virtual environment)
+3. Install packages from requirements.txt: `pip install -r requirements.txt` (optionally with a virtual environment)
-4. Open [slowroads.io](slowroads.io), and from there press begin, and wait for the car to load in.
+4. Open [slowroads.io](https://slowroads.io), and from there press begin, and wait for the car to load in.
 5. Enter settings (on slowroads) with escape, and scroll until you find the "hide UI" button.
 Select that.
 While in settings, also go to controls and scroll until you find "toggle cinecam".
-6. After exiting settings, press and hold on the car, and drag the mouse downwards to achieve a birds eye view of the car.
+6. After exiting settings, press and hold on the car, and drag the mouse downwards to achieve a bird's eye view of the car.
 7. Run final.py, and press o in the top left corner, bottom right, and the car corners (as shown in video) to calibrate
-8. Drag the games window below the windows that have been created by final.py
+8. Drag the game's window below the windows that have been created by final.py
 9. Zoom in and zoom out (as you would on a pdf) in the game, until lines are registered like the video below.
 10. Press i to begin.